csperando/cfheroku/README.md

 }
 ```

-## Lucee Admin Server
+## Issue

-To my knowledge, the Lucee admin is currently not accessible one Heroku site.
+To my knowledge, the Lucee admin is currently not accessible one the Heroku site.
 You will only see the set password page,
 but the directory to set a new password on the Heroku servers is not accessible.
+Lucee no longer allows you to set the initial password through the web.
+Instead a password.txt file must be imported from the `{lucee-server}` directory.